mikkokallio/dbapp-code/README.md

 * Validate dates, passwords, username more rigorously.
 E.g. no events occurring in the past allowed.
 * Show all errors at once if there are multiple fields with invalid inputs.
 * Add notifications for different kinds of actions.
+* Editing user or event information should be possible.

 ## Architecture